 been given because of my decision to get my degree from Eberly.

-“I am originally from Reynoldsville, Pa., a small town about one hour north of IUP.
+“I am originally from Reynoldsville, Pennsylvania, a small town about one hour north of IUP.
 During my junior year of high school, I visited IUP when my brother was touring colleges.
 Even though I didn’t step foot in Eberly, I knew that IUP was the college I wanted

 to attend.
 During my senior year, I toured the campus again and learned about the Cook Honors College and the Business Honors program and knew that IUP was the place that I wanted to call home.